Let’s Go Mobile!

 A good way is to access your office database of candidates and clients when you are out on the road.
 For client visits, lookup phone numbers, email addresses, and map your client location.
 No need to carry around address books because you should be able to log into your staffing software and find all of the information you need to connect with clients when out of the office.
 Your phone features should all work so you will be able to click on a phone number and auto-dial or click on an email address and launch an email.

 The one thing to keep in mind is that you are on a mobile device.
 If you are using a cell phone, your screen size will be limited.
 This means that you probably won’t see a screen that looks like the one you have in the office.
 However, you should have some basic search criteria to be able to bring up information quickly and easily.
-The staffing software, if optimized, will display key information and allow you to move around and drill into additional data.
+The mobile staffing software, if optimized, will display key information and allow you to move around and drill into additional data.

 Your Staffing Business and Mobile

-A good mobile solution will update your information at the office immediately.
+A good mobile staffing solution will update your information at the office immediately.
 This increases the flow of communication and lends to better customer service for clients and candidates.
 As you will be able to see the communication efforts of those at your office, your office can in turn see your communication efforts.
 This infuses a controlled open line of communication that translates to more effective team.

 Just like your system at the office, you should be able to check on orders, see who is interviewing and which assignments have been scheduled.
 If you visit a client, you can even look up information on candidates while on site.
 Enter your visit notes as soon as you leave while everything is still fresh in your mind for more effective notations.
 Enter follow-up dates so that they can go directly to your staffing solution’s planner to ensure accuracy.